Skip to main content

 A 32-bit seeded pseudorandom number generator derived from MurmurHash3's finalizer.
 Deterministic, fast, and good enough for simulations that need reproducibility — not cryptography.

-Math.random() gives you no control over the sequence it produces — you cannot replay it, checkpoint it, or share it across environments.
-Simulations, procedural generation, and deterministic tests all need a seeded PRNG: feed in the same seed, get back the same sequence.
-Splitmix32 fills that role in 13 lines of TypeScript.
+Math.random() gives you no control over the sequence it produces; you cannot replay it, checkpoint it, or share it across environments.
+Splitmix32 fills that role in 13 lines of TypeScript: feed in the same seed, get back the same sequence.

 The implementation